yaoman1324/yaoman1324.github.io/_pages/2_research.md

 title: Research
 permalink: /research/
 ---

-**Dissertation**: ***Gender Ambiguity of Chinese Names in the United States***

-My dissertation investigates the persistence of the gender frame in an uncertain context.
-Using Chinese names written in English letters as a gender-ambiguous cue, I offer an innovative case to probe group stereotypes at the intersection of gender and race.
-This dissertation employs a multi-method approach to reveal the perceptions of the dominant group toward gender-ambiguous Chinese names (Study 1 & 2) and the lived experiences of Chinese individuals carrying these names (Study 3).

-* Study 1: Conducting an online survey experiment to examine how U.S. individuals classify the gender of Chinese names, and how pre-existing cultural beliefs about gender and race are associated with the classification outcome.

-* Study 2: Conducting computational text analysis on a representative online corpus to examine gender categories and attributes of Chinese names in the broad cultural environment.

-* Study 3: Conducting in-depth interviews with Chinese international students about their experiencces related to gender-ambiguity of their names in daily life, and how these experiences shape their racial identities and sense of belonging.

 **Peer-reviewed Journal Articles**

 * **Yao, Man**.
 2024. "[Persistence of the Gender Frame: Gender Perceptions of Ambiguous Chinese and Gender-Neutral American Names in the United States](https://journals.sagepub.com/doi/10.1177/08912432241289956)."
 Gender & Society.